Article contents

 If you think you want to start with a demo account, check out eToro¹.

 That’s it for the best trading platforms for beginners.
-The top trading platform options out there are:

-All have an awesome trading experience with great trading tools, and are some of the cheapest trading platforms out there.
+All our recommendations have an awesome trading experience with great trading tools, and are some of the cheapest trading platforms out there.
 We recommend eToro¹ to start with, it’s easy to get started, and easy to learn how to trade, and to learn about trading in general.

 We hope you’ve learnt a lot more about trading in general by reading this, and why CFDs are often used by traders rather than buying assets directly – they’re cheaper, there’s a much wider range of assets, and they have great advanced trading benefits such as leverage trading.